dosadczuk/go-pdfimages/README.md

 # go-pdfimages

-Package pdfimages is a wrapper around Xpdf command line tool `pdfimages`.
+Package pdfimages is a wrapper for Xpdf command line tool `pdfimages`.

 What is `pdfimages`?